dramaticamo/smart-campus-api/README.md

 ## Overview

 This project is a REST API built using JAX-RS (Jersey).
-It is designed to manage rooms, sensors, and sensor readings in a smart campus system.
+It manages rooms, sensors, and sensor readings in a smart campus system.
 The system uses in-memory storage (HashMap and ArrayList) instead of a database.

 ---